getmash/wordpress-mash-plugin/readme.txt

-=== Mash - Monetize, Earn, and Grow your Experiences w/ Bitcoin Lightning ===
+=== Mash - Drive engagement and better monetize your content ===

 Contributors: getmash
 Tags: bitcoin, lightning, creators, mash, monetize, revenue, interaction, writers, bloggers, payments, developers, earn Requires at least: 6.0.0
-Tested up to: 6.0.2
+Tested up to: 6.3.0
-Stable tag: 2.1.2
+Stable tag: 2.2.0
 Requires PHP: 7.3.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Setup and configure Mash's Creator Monetization tools on your WordPress site.
-Earn more, learn what your customers love in a new and and interactive way!
+Start earning today with on-site donations, community monetization and more!

+== Engage your audience and earn more for your content with ==

+- **Donations:** Intelligently prompt users to donate with your meme-themed donation hub
+- **Community Events**: Engage your audience and let them participate with voting, polls and direct contributions
+- **Page Revealers:** A fair paywall to charge for any content on your site

-== Overview of Creator Monetization Tools ==
+== More Coming soon ==

-[Mash](https://getmash.com) makes it easy to earn more for your quality experiences.
-It’s the fastest & easiest way for your users to donate & pay for your content – at any price, large or small.
-It works for articles, instant-one-click-donations, video content, downloading files and more.

-**Boosts**, let your fans one-click-donate and say “thanks” at the same time.
-Each tap is a $0.05 contribution, and you get to learn what they love most – without them having to type in a credit card in every-time.

-**Content Monetization Widgets** allow you to earn more in new and interactive ways – no large purchase commitment barriers.
-You set pricing and they pay-as-they-enjoy to access an article, watch a great video, and even to get secret details like your email.
-You can have your users support you automatically, or with one-click for your amazing experiences.

-**Mash Wallet** enables your users have access to their money to use on your site, across the internet, and to send where they want.

-With Mash, you’re adding payments built for creators – earning while building relationships with more of your fans, in an entirely new and interactive way!
-We’re here to help you unlock better business models that you and your users will love.
+- **Reactions:** Multi-player reactions directly on your site.
+Let users participate by adding emojis, stickers, and animations to content
+- **Rewards:** Incentivize and engage your audience by offering them Bitcoin rewards

+[Mash](https://mash.com) is currently 100% free for early partners with long term benefits and additional support from the Mash team to help build an experience that your users will love.
+[Set up your Mash account in two minutes and start earning today](https://app.mash.com/earn/)!

 == Getting Started ==

 = Set up your account =